akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 From here I am implementing multiple models & deciding which models gives the highest accuracy.

 ### Logistic Regression:
-The accuracy score which i am getting for logistic regression is 75.12.
+The accuracy score which i am getting for logistic regression is 75.12%.

+### SVM Model:
+The accuracy score which i am getting for SVM is 58.29%.